antonjb/TypeScript-Learning-Plan/README.md

 Wikipedia does a great job of defining what a [learning plan](https://en.wikipedia.org/wiki/Learning_plan) is.

+## Goal

+The goal of the learning plan is not to teach TypeScript but provide the plan and resources in order to learn.
+The plan has a clear stopping point - the scope is beginning TypeScript.

 ## Prerequisites

 A solid understanding of JavaScript is assumed.